E. coli Infection

 What is E. coli infection?

-E. coli infection is a type of food-borne illness caused by bacteria called Escherichia coli.
+E. coli infection is a type of diarrheal illness caused by bacteria called Escherichia coli.
 It affects the digestive tract and, in serious cases, the kidneys.
 There are many strains of E. coli, and most are harmless.

 E. coli are also used as indicators of water and food quality, and the bacteria can tell us if there is fecal contamination in the water or food.